openjs-foundation/cross-project-council/proposals/stage-2/CPC_CHARTER/CPC-CHARTER.md

   of the members of the Node.js organization.

-* One board member will be elected from the voting CPC members representing the top level projects (excluding those representing Node.js) within the _$FOUNDATION_ through a vote of the members of the top level projects (excluding Node.js).
+* One board member will be elected from the voting CPC members representing the Impact projects (excluding those representing Node.js) within the _$FOUNDATION_ through a vote of the members of the Impact projects (excluding Node.js).

 This approach ensures that votes are not swamped by the larger nubmers of members within the Node.js project while at the same time recognizing the